Fernando-A-Rocha/mta-add-models/.github/docs/newmodels/FUNCS_EVENTS.md

 Adds a list of new external mods which use ID file names to the mod list.
 See the function above for the arguments.

+**NOTE**: This is an async function: mods in the list will be added gradually and if you have too many it may take several seconds.
+So don't assume that they've all been added immediately after the function returns true.
+Also, please note that if any of your mods has an invalid parameter, an error will be output and it won't get added.

 **Required arguments**:

 - `list`: A table (e.g. `{ {"vehicle", 80001, 400, "My Custom Vehicle", "models/"}, {"object", 50001, 1337, "My Custom Object", "models/"} }`)